szabgab/slides/python/loops.md

 ## Break out from multi-level loops
 {id: break-from-multi-level-loops}

 Not supported in Python.
-"If you feel the urge to do that, your code is probably too complex. create functions!"
+"If you feel the urge to do that, your code is probably too complex.
+Create functions!"

 ## Exit vs return vs break and continue
 {id: exit-return-break}